 A good mixture of catalogue as well as alternative new and previously stocked varieties.
 All tubers are unlabelled so they will be a lovely surprise.
 Tuberous Begonias flowers are real attention getters at up to 10cm across.
 They are semi double to fully double with petals that glitter in the sunlight.

-You can expect a parade of flamboyant flowers throughout summer that march right into autumn, Tuberous Begonias are unsurpassed for their stunning display.
+In summer you can expect a parade of flamboyant flowers and they will march right into autumn.
+Tuberous Begonias produce a stunning, vibrant display.

 Tuberous Begonias have a misleading reputation of being difficult, but they are easily grown, with a little know how.
 As a general guide, they are happiest where ferns and orchids grow and like to almost dry out before they are watered again.

 Tuberous Begonias grow best in pots, in climates with cool nights.
 You can easily grow them in the mild areas of NSW, the Qld Tablelands or in Victoria, Tasmania and south of Perth in WA.
 They won't tolerate high humidity or direct sunlight, place your pot where it receives filtered light such as under a tree, shade cloth, a porch or in a shade house.

 It is also important to get the watering right with Tuberous Begonias, they are a bit fussy, but easy to please once you know how.

 1. When the Begonia tuber begins to shoot in August/September keep the soil just moist, watering as the soil begins to dry.

 2. When the plants are actively growing and flowering, saturate the pot (avoiding the stem and leaves), then allow the soil to dry out before watering again.
 This is important because if it is kept constantly wet it can breed fungal or bacterial infections and cause tuber rot.